How to make the 20 minute hike to Katergo Beach – One of the most scenic beaches on the Greek island of Folegandros.

 The hourly boat tours to Kartego are a simple transfer service, and whilst you will get to see a bit of the coastline, the journey is perhaps not the most interesting other than to get photos of Katergo beach from the sea.

 In my opinion, the best way to get to Katergo beach is to hike.

 How to hike to Katergo Beach

 Hiking to Katergo Beach is a great experience and very rewarding.
-You get to see some of the landscape of Folegandros, discover old stone buildings, and get a little exercise all at the same time.
+You get to see some of the wonderful landscape of Folegandros, discover old stone buildings, and get a little exercise all at the same time.

 The best thing though, is the view down onto the beach from the top of the cliff once you have reached the coastline.

 Finding the hiking path to Folegandros Kartego Beach is easy.
 Take the road out to Livadi Beach (not to be confused with Livadaki on the other side of the island), and then follow the sign posts for Kartego.

 Some maps show a small settlement called Livadi which is nothing more than a small collection of scattered houses.
 Around here you will find the signs for the beach.

 Park up your vehicle, and then follow the well-marked path.

 It takes most people between 20 and 30 minutes to hike from the beginning of the path to Katergo Beach.
 The ground is rough rock and loose pebble.